tinymce/tinymce-docs/getting-started/first-steps.md

 ---
 layout: default
-title: First Steps
+title: First Steps with TinyMCE
 ---

-# First Steps with TinyMCE

 This Quick Start Tutorial will help you download and install TinyMCE using our content delivery network (the easiest and quickest way to get up and running.)